nlpodyssey/waveny/README.md

 ```

 This command uses Waveny custom WaveNet implementation to process audio input
 in real-time.
-I/O is possible thanks to [PortAudio].
+I/O is possible thanks to [malgo].

 ### Library Integration